dbr/dotemacs/README.md

 ## External modules

-Most third-party packages are in stalled via `package-install` and committed to this repo.
+Most third-party packages are installed via `package-install` and committed to this repo.

-There are updated via `M-x list packages` then press `U` to mark available updates for install, then perform the install with `x`.
+There are updated via `M-x list-packages` then press `U` to mark available updates for install, then perform the install with `x`.

 Things which cannot be installed this way live in the `ext/` folder.